 Executive Summary

-Employers are expanding care benefits, and a growing share includes in-home solutions that align directly with Home Care agencies’ capabilities.
-The upside is clear: a reliable stream of pre-funded demand, denser caregiver schedules, stronger B2B relationships, and measurable employer ROI especially in partnerships with scaled programs such as Bright Horizons.
+Employers are expanding care benefits, and a growing share includes in-home solutions aligned with Home Care agencies’ capabilities.
+The upside is clear: a reliable stream of pre-funded demand, denser caregiver schedules, stronger B2B relationships, and measurable employer ROI—especially in partnerships with scaled programs such as Bright Horizons.

 Source: Bright Horizons — Back-Up Care